imakhxl/Financial-Fraud-Predicition-System/README.md

 ## 📝 Notes

-* The complete feature engineering, model training, and saving process is detailed in `FraudDetection.ipynb`.
+* The complete feature engineering, model training, and saving process is detailed in `fraud.ipynb`.
 * The trained model and preprocessing steps are bundled and saved as: `fraud_detection_pipeline_updated.pkl`.

 ---